Thailand visa scheme opens door to digital nomads – DW – 08/21/2024

 Naruchai Ninnad, deputy director-general of Thailand's consular affairs, told DW around 1,200 DTV visas have already been officially approved from 47 embassies and consulates.

-He added that there are still over 40 embassies and consulates who haven't provided the number of DTV visas yet because they applicants are not recorded via the e-Visa system.
+He added that there are still more than 40 embassies and consulates that haven't provided the number of DTV visas yet because their applicants are not recorded via the e-Visa system.

 How does the visa application work?